electricimp/Usb/UartOverUsbDriver/Readme.md

 # UartOverUsbDriver

-The UartOverUsbDriver class creates an interface object that exposes methods similar to the [uart](https://electricimp.com/docs/api/hardware/uart/) object to provide compatability for uart drivers over usb.
+The UartOverUsbDriver class creates an interface object that exposes methods to provide compatability for uart drivers over usb.

 ### Setup